Antiderivative of the Semicircle: Geometry Meets Calculus

 The function \(y = \sqrt{r^2 - x^2}\) is the upper semicircle of radius \(r\).
 Geometrically, the antiderivative \(A(x)\) represents the area swept under the curve from \(x = -r\) up to the moving boundary \(x\).

 Drag the slider \(a\) to sweep the shaded area \(A(a)\) from \(-r\) to \(a\).
-This swept area is exactly the antiderivative we are computing!
+This swept area is precisely the antiderivative being computed.

 Connecting Area to Antiderivative